macformula/hil/canlink/README.md

 Handler
 ---------------
-`Handler` is an interface implemented by structs if they wish to receive and/or transmit data to the bus manager.
-The `Name` method simply returns a string used for logging purposes.
-The `Handle` method is used to pass in a broadcast, and transmit channel for communicating frames between the handler and the bus manager.
+`Handler` is an interface implemented by structs if they wish to receive data from the bus manager.
+The `Name` method simply returns a string used for logging purposes and error messages.
+The `Handle` method is used to pass in a broadcast channel for communicating frames between the handler and the bus manager.
 The first parameter is the frame channel which receives frames broadcasted by the bus manager.
-The second parameter is a frame channel that the `Handler` can access to transmit frames to the bus manager, which will transmit the frames to the socketcan connection.

 The bus manager is designed to be the __single point of contact__ to a can interface.
-To receive or broadcast any CAN frames, a handler must be implemented.
+All interaction to a bus should be done through the bus manager.

 ### Usage